M-Fatah/core/docs/platform.md

 iOS document references use the versioned, self-contained `core-document://v1/<bookmark>` token format.
 The payload is canonical unpadded Base64URL bookmark data, so tokens require no process-global URL registry and can be persisted as ordinary strings.
 Tokens remain opaque to applications.
 File I/O and path operations resolve these tokens and coordinate access through the document provider.
 Whole-file and path operations release security access before returning; an open handle retains access until `platform_file_close`.
 The open-file and directory pickers produce the same token format.
 The save picker returns only completion status because it owns the complete export operation.

-Before treating an iOS release as supported, validate on a provisioned physical device: portrait and landscape safe areas, background/foreground restoration, touch and connected hardware input, multi-stage Unicode composition, clipboard privacy prompts, iCloud document access, stale bookmarks, and unavailable or offline document providers.
+Before shipping an iOS app on physical devices, validate portrait and landscape safe areas, background/foreground restoration, touch and connected hardware input, multi-stage Unicode composition, clipboard privacy prompts, iCloud document access, stale bookmarks, and unavailable or offline document providers.
 Provider cancellation and failure must leave caller-owned data unchanged and release every security-scoped access.

 The binding remains explicit and per scene.
 Core does not keep a global current-scene registry, `Platform_Window_Desc` does not contain UIKit context, and the scene delegate owns generic `platform_window_deinit` cleanup.